-Storefront Cannabis Retailer - Sensitive Receptor Buffers: The adopted Cannabis Land Use Ordinance includes no prohibitive buffers around schools, day care, and youth centers and does not add any additional sensitive receptors for prohibitive buffers (e.g., residential uses) compared to state law.
+Storefront Cannabis Retailer - Sensitive Receptor Buffers: The adopted Cannabis Land Use Ordinance includes no prohibitive buffers around schools, day care, and youth centers and does not add any additional sensitive receptors for prohibitive buffers (i.e., residential uses) compared to state law.
 Rather, the adopted Cannabis Land Use Ordinance currently requires a Major CUP, as opposed to a Minor CUP, for storefront cannabis retailers within 600 feet of a school or 100 feet of a residential land use.
-Since staff recommends eliminating the CUP process for storefront cannabis retailers, staff also recommends consideration of appropriate buffers, and associated criteria, for storefront cannabis retailers from particular sensitive receptors (see below).
+Since staff recommends eliminating the CUP process for storefront cannabis retailers for the reasons stated above, staff also recommends consideration of appropriate buffers and associated criteria for licensing storefront cannabis retailers from particular sensitive receptors (see below).
 Note that, if the City does not expressly specify a buffer for schools, day care, or youth centers, then state law would apply, which is any cannabis business must not be located within 600 feet of a school, day care, or youth center.

 The Goleta Valley Community Center (GVCC) Buffer: The GVCC property supports a variety of youth-focused and educational activities, including programming within the center and several child care and support services (e.g., Rainbow School, Boys and Girls Club).
-There are currently two storefront retail applications that lie within 300 feet, or approximately one block, of the GVCC property.
-To protect sensitive receptors from the influence of storefront cannabis retailers in Old Town, staff recommends a conditional buffer to prohibit storefront cannabis retailers on parcels located within 300 feet of the GVCC property, unless the following applies:
+There are currently two storefront retail applications that lie within 300 feet or approximately one block of the GVCC property.
+There are also 27 parcels within 300 feet of the GVCC property that could be available for storefront cannabis retailers in the future based on existing commercial zoning.
+To protect sensitive receptors from the influence of storefront cannabis retailers in Old Town, staff recommends a conditional buffer to prohibit storefront cannabis retailers on parcels located within 300 feet of the GVCC property unless the following applies:

-- 1. The primary customer entrance to the premises and the signage of the cannabis business shall not face Hollister Avenue; and - 2.
-All required parking is provided on site.
+- 1. Neither the frontage nor the entrance nor the signage face Hollister Avenue; and - 2.
+Off-street parking is available.